-I tell jobseekers in all my workshops that research is key to their job search.
+I tell job seekers in all my workshops that research is key to their job search.
 I’m being redundant, but it’s true and worth repeating.
-Whether you’re writing a résumé or cover letter, or preparing for an interview or a networking event, the time you put into research is a tremendous return on investment.
-This time well spent precedes submitting your résumé and being interviewed for positions advertised or not.
-Let’s look at the five steps you must take before you earn a seat at mid-court, the interview.
+The time you put into research will be a tremendous return on investment.

-Most likely you’ll have first degree contacts that know the people you’d like to contact—contacts who could send an introduction to someone in the company.
-These contacts could include hiring managers, Human Resources, and directors of departments.
-If, on the other hand, you have a first degree contact at a company, she could initiate personal correspondence with the appropriate persons.
+Most likely you’ll have first degree connections that know the people you’d like to contact—connections who could send an introduction to someone in the company.
+These connections could include hiring managers, Human Resources, and directors of departments.

 So, how do you draw the attention of potential employers?